ArekCzarnik/voyager/docs/guides/ingress/configuration/annotations/hsts.md

 The HSTS Policy is communicated by the server to the user agent via an HTTPS response header field named "Strict-Transport-Security".
 HSTS Policy specifies a period of time during which the user agent should only access the server in a secure fashion.

-Voyager can insert HSTS headers in http response if configured via ingress annotations.
+Voyager can insert HSTS headers in http response if configured via following ingress annotations:

+- `ingress.appscode.com/hsts`: If `false` disables HSTS.
+By default HSTS is enabled.
+- `ingress.appscode.com/hsts-preload`: If `true` enables HSTS preload.
+- `ingress.appscode.com/hsts-include-subdomains`: If `true` HSTS rule applies to all of the site's sub domains.
+- `ingress.appscode.com/hsts-max-age`:
+Specifies the time (in seconds) the browser should connect to the server using the HTTPS connection.
+You can also specify time with units such as "300ms", "-1.5h" or "2h45m".
+Valid time units are "ns", "us" (or "µs"), "ms", "s", "m", "h".
+Default value is `15768000` (6 months).

 ### Ingress example